-Ducks are hard core molters
+Ducks are hard-core molters

 Early Spring Molt

 You will notice your hens are also sporting slightly brighter bars & wing speculum markings.
-Everyone is gearing up for breeding season, and this is also when you might experience the most disharmony among your ducks.
-Drakes might try to chase off their competition and will try to mate (and sometimes over mate) any available hen.
+Everyone is gearing up for the breeding season.
+This is also when you might experience the most disharmony among your ducks.
+Drakes might try to chase off their competition and will try to mate any available hen.
 Hens might be protective of their favorite drake, or of their nests.
-Drakes will also want to really show off their flashy new feathers by strutting about the yard, flapping their wings.
+Drakes will want to really show off their flashy new feathers by strutting about the yard, flapping their wings.

-The summer molt is the major molt of the year and usually happens over the course of 2-3 weeks around mid summer.
+The summer molt is the major molt of the year.
+It usually happens over the course of 2-3 weeks around late summer.
 With all the excitement of breeding season over, drakes will molt out of their nuptial plumage into the safer, drabber “eclipse” plumage.
 The drake’s eclipse plumage will be muted, duller, and similar to hen’s plumage.
 This dull color lets wild ducks hide from predators.
 This helps to keep them safe for the rest of the year, but the molting period can be quite dangerous for them.

 How can you help your ducks during molting?

 Your pet ducks have the benefit of quality feed that provides for their nutritional needs.
-For the 2-3 weeks or so they are molting, switching to a higher protein feed, providing extra meal worms, or extra free ranging time will give them the boost they need.
+For the 2-3 weeks they are molting, switching to a higher protein feed, providing extra meal worms, or extra free ranging time can give them the boost they need.
 Providing plenty of fresh, clean, water will help them keep their sinuses & bills clear of downy feathers preened from their body.
 Lastly, newly grown feathers can be very sensitive to the touch.
 If bent the wrong way, they can break and bleed.
 It’s best to not handle your ducks unnecessarily during this time.